Board of Directors

 Originally from Massachusetts, Carey adopted Toronto as her new home this autumn.
 She is currently in her first year at Trinity College, and is part of the Munk One program.
 As she continues her career at U of T, she hopes to pursue studies in Peace, Conflict, Justice, International Relations, and Political Science.
 Carey is particularly interested in studying justice and equality through the theory-application nexus as well as the multilateral- cosmopolitan perspective.
 She is eager to contribute to the CCR2P team and the principles of R2P.

 Ben is a second year student at U of T, pursuing a double major in Peace, Conflict and Justice, and Ethics, Society and Law.
 He is a graduate of the International Relations stream of the Margaret Macmillan Trinity One program, and a former Compliance Analyst with the G7 Research Group.
-Ben chose his majors in order to study norms in Peace and Conflict studies just like R2P, which exist at the intersection of ethics and international policy, and he is very excited to be joining the CCR2P as Director of Logistics and Operations.
+Ben chose his majors in order to study norms in Peace and Conflict studies just like R2P, which exist at the intersection of ethics and international policy, and he is very excited to be joining the CCR2P as Editor in Chief.

 Mégane Visette is a research analyst and former editor of the Women and Security program at the NATO Association of Canada.
 She received her MA in Political-Science and Asia-Pacific Studies jointly from the University of Toronto and the Munk School of Global Affairs.
 She has a BSc. in International studies from Université de Montréal (UdeM) in Quebec.
 She speaks English, French, and is learning Korean and Japanese.
 Mégane’s research focuses on the soft power of North Korean refugee narratives, human security, and historical memory in transpacific relations.
 Having previously lived in Europe and South Korea, Mégane wishes to use her many research interests in policy-driven environments and academia, to give her input to changing discourses in IR.
 She presented a paper at the SAIS Johns Hopkins Asia Conference in April 2016, and was on the organizing committee for the Munk School of Global Affairs Graduate Conference, focusing on the concept of borders in flux.
 She is one of the founding members of the University of Toronto Journal of Political Science (UTJPS).